serlo/db-migrations/README.md

 - [`src/20210923231900-add-transformation-target-to-equations.ts`](./src/20210923231900-add-transformation-target-to-equations.ts)
   when you want to migrate edtr-io plugins

-2. You need to build a migration via running
+2. You need to build a migration by running
 `yarn build src/YYYYMMDDHHMMSS-xyz.ts` in the `src` directory.
 This creates a new file in `dist`.
 Both files in `dist` and `src` need to be added in the PR.
 _Notice that any changes in other directories that are imported by the file will